MaksimPenkin/MedicalKAN/README.md

 Command-line arguments

 options:
   -h, --help            show this help message and exit --use_gpu             gpu index to be used.
   --seed                manual seed to be used.
   --config              path to an experiment configuration file in yaml (or json) format.
+  --limit_train_batches
+                        how much of training dataset to check (default: 1.0).
+  --limit_val_batches   how much of validation dataset to check (default: 1.0).
 ```

 ## Acknowledgements